Back to Top

 Concept art featuring the gates to the city of Baldur's Gate from the upcoming DnD Forgotten Realms sourcebooks coming in 2025.

-This book will be only for Dungeon Masters only and will contain five in-depth setting guides that are designed to work with a variety of genres and styles of play.
+The upcoming Forgotten Realms Campaign Guide will be only for Dungeon Masters only and will contain five in-depth setting guides that are designed to work with a variety of genres and styles of play.
 Specifically the settings are:

 In the D&D Direct video, Senior Designer Jason Tondro also discussed the idea of bringing specific genres to life through the various: “If you want to do urban fantasy, well we’ve got Baldur’s Gate just for you.
 If you want to do survival horror you can take your adventure off the Icewind Dale.
 We’ve got sort of classic D&D fantasy where you have all these little isolated towns that live around this giant elvish mega dungeon that you can go explore.”